microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 This is a measure of how much Vout varies in gain and phase as the control input is disturbed.
 Each measurement point corresponds to a frequency, this is the frequency of the AC signal disturbing the control input.
 The frequency of the AC disturbance is swept from almost DC to (usually) the ADC sampling frequency / 2.

-This means that channel 1 of the Bode 100 should be connected as close as possible to where the control input is disturbed, as this is the signal that is "disturbing" the control input.
+This means that channel 1 of the Bode 100 should be connected as close as possible to where the control input is disturbed.
 Channel 2 of the Bode 100 should be connected to the output of the converter.

 Channel 1 could be connected directly to the AN18 pin.
-In this case, the plant gain measurement would be accurate, but the phase response would not be accurate at higher frequencies because of the ADC sampling delay (as the disturbance and Vout are sampled at a frequency of Fsw/7).
+In this case, the plant gain measurement would be accurate, but the measurement of the phase response would not be accurate at higher frequencies because of the ADC sampling delay (as the disturbance and Vout are sampled at a frequency of Fsw/7).
 Hence, we take the ADC measurement on AN18 and convert it back to the analog domain by loading the digital value into a DAC on the dsPIC.
 This leads to a more accurate phase measurements at higher frequencies.

 <span id="firmware-modifications"><a name="firmware-modifications"> </a></span>